-Therefore, the perception of people being different and external to ourselves is a mistaken one.
-We are, in the Greater Reality, intrinsically bound to one another because we are actually one and the same Being.
-We do indeed express ourselves as individuals with distinct personalities.
-The fact that we are merely different facets of the same Divine Consciousness is obscured in order for us to live out our destinies and work through those things we have brought with us into this life from our previous ones.
+Therefore, the perception of people being different and external to us is a mistaken one.
+We are, in the Greater Reality, intrinsically bound to one another because we are actually one and the same Being, although we express ourselves as individuals with distinct personalities.
+The fact that we are merely different facets of the same Divine Consciousness is obscured in order for us to live out our destinies and work through those things we have brought with us into this life from previous ones.

-It is with heightened Awareness and Consciousness, brought about through spiritual practices and grace that we, like the great mystics and teachers of all religions, can realize and experience in the totality of our Being that we are not separate individuals, but rather, manifestations of a Greater Cosmic force—of God.
+It is with heightened awareness and consciousness brought about through spiritual practices and grace that we, like the great mystics and teachers of all religions, can realize and experience in the totality of our Being that we are not separate individuals, but rather, manifestations of a greater Cosmic Force—of God.
 We are One through our love of God, in whatever form God takes.

 Six Degrees of Separation—Four Degrees of Separation—No Degrees of Separation.